 The euro is the official currency of the eurozone and the second largest reserve currency in the world after the United States dollar.
-Currently, the currency is used by Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Spain, Montenegro, Andorra, Monaco, San Marino, and Vatican City.
+As of 2021, the currency is used by Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, Spain, Montenegro, Andorra, Monaco, San Marino, and Vatican City.

 Investors may purchase the euro as a way to bet on an improving eurozone economy since the value of the currency is tied to interest rates that tend to rise when the economy is doing well.
 In contrast, investors may want to short sell the euro as a way to profit from its decline when interest rates are falling and the currency is becoming worthless.
 Investors may also want to go long or short the euro as a way to hedge their portfolios against currency risks.